redbadger/crux/docs/src/part-4/typegen.md

   effects and view models.
 - **Helper extensions** — like `Requests.swift`, which provides
   convenience methods for working with effect requests.
-- **A request-kind accessor and a typed effect handler API** — see the next section.
+- **A request-kind accessor, a typed effect handler API and a `Core` that drives the loop** — see the next sections.

 For Swift, Kotlin, TypeScript, and C#, this typegen output sits beside the BoltFFI-generated binding package for the byte-oriented core API.